minaohh/caramelo-properties-8fb73/content/pages/blog/post-1.md

 ---
 title: Utrum Igitur Tibi Litteram Videor An Totas Paginas
+subtitle: >-
-subtitle: '6 bookings, 9 nights stayed, and over 60 guests in just a month!'
+  6 bookings, 9 nights stayed, and over 60 guests in just a month!
+The townhouse is a popular destination in Cagayan de Oro.
 date: '2020-04-16'
 author: content/data/team/dianne-ameter.yaml
 categories: